jcm-1/sg3_4-reverse/Docs/NOAA Protocol.md

 would be "LOW 30.[25 spaces]TOMORROW'S FORCAST FOR..."

 ## Dollar Sign Parsing
-When sending single $ characters, the unit will always "eat" the one you send.
+When sending single $ characters, the unit will always "eat" the last one you send.
 This is related to its parsing of the footer, as the $ is never expected to exist in an NOAA message other than in the footer.